Fez Whatley: The Ron and Fez Show

 Whatley and Bennington continued on WNEW until the end of 2002, as well as being simulcast to a few other FM markets, including WJFK-FM in Washington, D.C.
-After being canceled in New York City, as well as the other markets, they continued to broadcast from WJFK FM, and relocated to DC.
+After being canceled in New York City, as well as the other markets, due to a format change at WNEW-FM, they continued to broadcast from WJFK FM, and relocated to DC.

 On July 19, 2004, Whatley and Bennington unceremoniously returned to the Florida airwaves in the 1 pm to 3 pm slot on Tampa Bay, Florida's The Buzz WBAA-AM 1010, a relatively low wattage station which adopted a new talk format, and abandoned its former sports talk format.
 The duo didn't produce well in the ratings however, and their tenure was short lived.

 The Ron and Fez Show moved to XM Satellite Radio on September 12, 2005, after leaving WJFK 106.7 FM in Washington D.C.

 On December 20, 2006 The Ron and Fez Show premiered on 92.3 Free FM in New York City from 6 to 9 pm, while still holding on to their XM Satellite Radio show from Noon to 3 pm.
 The Ron and Fez Show was discontinued when WFNY reverted to a rock format as WXRK on May 24, 2007.

 From October 9, 2007, to June 27, 2008, Whatley also served as executive producer.

 On November 4, 2008, Bennington and Whatley hosted Presidential Thunderdome '08, a live radio show covering the 2008 presidential elections.

 On February 26, 2010, Whatley put up a $1,000 cash reward for the apprehension, conviction, and incarceration of the vandals who defaced the Mount Airy, North Carolina statue depicting Sheriff Andy Taylor and Opie Taylor of the 1960s television show The Andy Griffith Show.
 Whatley worked with the Mount Airy Crime Stoppers Division as they monitored the case.

 On April 1, 2015, Whatley announced his retirement from radio.
 His final appearance on The Ron and Fez Show took place two days later.